-Mali Conflict: Macron announces troops to leave after nine years
+Mali conflict: Macron announces troops to leave after nine years

 - Published

-France and its allies in a European force have announced that they are withdrawing their troops from Mali after almost a decade.
+France and its allies in an international force will withdraw their troops from Mali after almost a decade, President Emmanuel Macron has said.

 The troops have been involved in the fight against Islamist militants in the country.